-A great foundation for working in Agriculture or running a farm
+A Solid Foundation for Working in Agriculture or Running a Farm

 These can be any 100 hr modules that are relevant to agriculture and do not cross over with the core modules above.
 Normally the electives will be chosen from the following.

 Ready to get started?
 Click on the orange enrol now button.

 Have questions?
 Click here to email our course counsellors.

 Learn to Plan for Success on a Farm

 Everything in this world constantly changes.
 There is no guarantee that markets that were open to a farm today, won't dry up next year.
 The most profitable livestock or crop this year might be different to the most profitable next.
 As science and technology develops, the possibilities for smarter more efficient farming will constantly increase.
 With all of this change in today's world, anyone who works in agriculture needs to stay informed of change, and be ready to adapt and embrace new opportunities, and discard redundant ways promptly and with minimal fuss.
 This requires you to always think ahead, and plan for the future.

 Every farm needs a different type of plan; different in emphasis, different in content and different in structure.
 Given that each farm has different priorities, and operates under a different set of circumstances, it is impossible to follow a "generic" or standard approach to planning.
 It is important to plan ahead for all aspects of your operation, including production, finance, land care, facility and equipment management, marketing, product processing (if relevant), and physical layout (ie. design of the farm).

 Planning in each of these areas will involve: